FOD-LunaNull/starcart/README.md

 4 It's possible to add the same fave twice, extend the existing addFave function to make sure we're not adding the same fave again

-5 add a sort filter for favourites by star rating
+## typescript and testing

+5 update the interface in the FaveItem component so that typescript is happy

+6 update the unit test to test the input/output of the FaveItem

+## redux

+7 create a new slice of state for a future shopping cart we're going to add later with addCartItem, removeCartItem and editCartItem methods and make sure that each item when added has a unique id

+## ... for funzies ...

-6 add filters eg type / 1-star 2-star 3-star
+8 add filters eg type / 1-star 2-star 3-star

-## state

-7 add a **remove favourites button** which removes that item from the favourites state slice

-8 add a **new state** slice for a **shopping cart** with methods to add, remove, edit items

 9 add new RTKQuery API end points for `vehicles` and `planets` to services https://swapi.dev/documentation

-## performance

-11 add basic Typescript support to the FaveItem component

-10 add unit tests to the FaveItem

-12 refactor for performance and to optimise component rerenders

 # TECH STACK / GETTING STARTED